Stan-Stani/minigames/README.md

     - Improve race progress bar positioning
     - Add flag icon to indicate finish at end of bar
+    - fix bug at 20% no kill root

 #### Known Bugs